Cars · Resale guide

 Essential Checks

-2. Match chassis number: Ensure the chassis number visible under the bonnet, on the door frame sticker, and sometimes under the passenger seat matches the RC book and Parivahan records.
+- Match Chassis & Engine Numbers: Locate the chassis number (under the bonnet, on a doorframe sticker, and stamped on the chassis) and engine number.
+Cross-check these with the RC book and Parivahan records.

-3. Check odometer reading: Compare the dashboard reading with available service records.
-If low kilometres are claimed but the pedals or steering wheel show heavy wear, suspect tampering.
+- Inspect Odometer Reading: Compare the dashboard odometer with service records.
+If kilometres are low but pedals, steering, and gear knob show heavy wear, suspect tampering.

-4. Cold start test: Arrange to inspect the car when it hasn’t been started for several hours.
-Listen for any difficulty starting, unusual engine noises, or excessive smoke from the exhaust.
+- Perform a Cold Start Test: Arrange to see the car when it hasn’t been driven for several hours.
+Listen for any difficulty in starting, unusual noises, or excessive smoke, which could indicate engine issues.

-6. Open bonnet inspection: Look for any signs of oil leaks around the engine, check the coolant and brake fluid levels, inspect the battery terminals for corrosion, and assess the condition of drive belts.
+- Open the Bonnet: Look for any signs of oil leaks, check the coolant reservoir level, inspect the battery terminals for corrosion, and visually assess the condition of drive belts.

-8. Drive for 15+ minutes: Take the car for a thorough test drive.
-Pay attention to acceleration, braking performance, smoothness of gear shifts (especially for automatics), and any vibrations in the steering at speeds above 80 kmph.
+- Take a Test Drive (15+ minutes): Drive on varied roads.
+Pay attention to acceleration, braking effectiveness, smoothness of gear shifts (manual or automatic), and any vibration in the steering wheel, especially at speeds above 80 kmph.

 Insider Checks

-THE DOOR HINGE SAG TEST: Open each door fully and gently try to lift its outer edge upward.
-There should be almost no vertical play or movement.
-Saggy hinges indicate heavy, prolonged use (thousands of open/close cycles) or that the door was removed during accident repair.
-If a passenger door sags more than the driver’s door, it’s a strong indicator that door might have been replaced.
-Repair Cost if Missed: ₹3,000-₹8,000 per hinge for adjustment or replacement, plus potential body shop work.
+THE DOOR HINGE SAG TEST Open each door, especially the driver’s door and the frequently used rear passenger door.
+Gently lift the outer edge of the door upward.
+There should be almost no vertical play in the hinges.
+Saggy hinges indicate heavy use (thousands of open/close cycles) or that the door was removed during accident repair.
+If the passenger door sags more than the driver’s, that door might have been replaced.
+Repairing saggy hinges can cost ₹2,000-₹5,000 per door.

-THE TYRE DATE CODE CHECK: On the sidewall of each tyre, look for a small oval with a four-digit number (e.g., “2523” means the tyre was manufactured in the 25th week of 2023).
-If the car is from 2019 but the tyres are dated 2017, they could be old stock or the car might be older than claimed.
-If all four tyres have different manufacturing dates, it often means multiple replacements due to high usage or recurring punctures.
-Cost if Missed: ₹30,000-₹50,000 for a new set of quality SUV tyres.
+THE TYRE DATE CODE CHECK Look at the sidewall of all four tyres for a 4-digit number in an oval (e.g., “2523” means week 25 of 2023).
+If your Hector is a 2023 model but the tyres are from 2019, either they’re very old stock or the car is older than claimed.
+If all four tyres have different date codes, it implies multiple replacements over time, suggesting high usage.
+New tyres for the Hector can set you back ₹28,000-₹48,000 for a set of four.

-THE OBD2 SCANNER TEST: Spend ₹800-₹1,500 on a Bluetooth OBD2 scanner (easily found on Amazon India).
-Plug it into the port usually located under the dashboard (near the steering column), then use a free app like Torque or Car Scanner on your phone.
-This scanner can reveal the real odometer reading stored in the car’s ECU and any hidden error codes that the dashboard lights might not show.
-If the OBD reading doesn’t match the dashboard, you’ve confirmed odometer fraud.
-Cost if Missed: Potentially overpaying ₹50,000-₹1,50,000 for a high-mileage car.
+THE OBD2 SCANNER TEST Spend ₹800-₹1,500 on a Bluetooth OBD2 scanner (available on Amazon), plug it into the port under the dashboard, and use a free app like Torque or Car Scanner.
+The car’s Engine Control Unit (ECU) often stores the real odometer reading and hidden error codes.
+If the OBD reading doesn’t match the dashboard, you have confirmed odometer fraud.
+This small investment can save you lakhs by revealing hidden issues or mileage tampering.

 Common Scams to Watch For (India 2026)